HaxeFoundation/HaxeManual/README.md

 PDF generation
 --------------

-To rebuild the .pdf from the command line, run `latexmk -xelatex HaxeDoc.tex`.
+To rebuild the .pdf from the command line, go to the HaxeManual folder, run `latexmk -xelatex HaxeManual.tex`.
 A recent version of [TeX Live] should provide latexmk and all needed packages and their dependencies: